You can rent and share these clothes | Meet the Designers Eliminating Waste

 Together, these examples point to a future in which garments are produced to be safe and never wasted.
 Used garments are turned into new garments, while others are made to biodegrade back into our soils.

 Making fashion circular is no small task.
 The processes, incentives, and systems in place today have been built on many years of the take, make, waste mindset.
 To put the fashion industry on a more positive course requires a design rethink across the textile value chain.
-By thinking about how the product will be made, how it will be provided and used, and what will happen to it afterwards, designers can make sure the principles of a circular economy are taken into consideration from the outset.
+By thinking about how the product will be made, how it will be provided and used, and what will happen to it afterwards, designers can make sure the principles of a are taken into consideration from the outset.

 The good news is that this shift won’t take place from a standing start.
 There are bright spots of progress emerging throughout the fashion industry, from the large brands raising ambition levels and investing in research, to the startups launching disruptive new business models, and a growing group of citizens demanding better, safer products, and transparency and responsibility from those that make them.
 By harnessing the creativity and innovation of the industry to connect and scale these efforts, we can create a fashion system that’s beautiful — inside and out.